Are you looking for Cataract Surgery in Largo, Clearwater, St. Petersburg or Tampa?

 The Eye Institute of West Florida is a premier cataract eye care facility in Tampa Bay, with offices in Largo, South Tampa, St. Petersburg and Clearwater.
-Using the latest techniques and technologies available in our state-of-the-art facility and housing cataract surgeons who have received the highest level of education and training available, The Eye Institute of West Florida strives to ensure the best results possible for our patients in a safe and caring environment.
+The Eye Institute of West Florida strives to ensure the best results possible for our patients in a safe and caring environment by using the latest techniques and technologies available.
+Our cataract surgeons have received the highest level of education and training available and our state-of-the-art facility allows us to provide the highest level of care possible.
 If you are considering cataract surgery and seeing a cataract surgeon in the Tampa Bay area, call our office at (727) 581-8706 to schedule a cataract evaluation with one of our premier cataract surgeons at one of our offices in Largo, Tampa, Clearwater or St. Petersburg.

 What is a cataract?